russell-archer/PixabayCollections/README.md

 ## Results View Controller

-The `ResultsViewController` is the most complex view controller in the project.
+`ResultsViewController` is the most complex view controller in the project.

 ![](./readme-assets/img3.jpg)